MicrosoftDocs/learn/learn-pr/advocates/azure-arc-esu-windows-server/includes/3-obtain-extended-security-updates-for-windows-server.md

 - **Non-Azure physical and virtual machines**.
 If you can't connect using Azure Arc, use Extended Security Updates on non-Azure VMs, by using a special Multiple Activation Key (MAK) and applying it to the relevant servers.
 This special MAK key lets the Windows Update servers know that you can continue to receive security updates.

-## Enabling Updates with Azure Arc
+## Enabling updates with Azure Arc

 ESUs are automatically delivered to Azure Arc-enabled servers if they're connected and enrolled for ESUs through Azure Arc.
 You can enroll in ESUs at scale by using Azure Policy or Azure portal.
 Once enabled, you're billed monthly via your Azure subscription.
 When you use this method, there is no need to activate special product keys.

-## Using Multiple Activation Key for non Arc enabled servers
+## Using Multiple Activation Key (MAK) for non Arc enabled servers

 Customers who can't connect to Azure Arc to apply ESUs can use Multiple Activation Keys (MAK) through Microsoft 365 Admin Center.
 To do this, perform the following steps: